dsa0x/sprout/readme.md

 ### Memory Usage

 Bloom filters are space efficient, as they only store the bits that are set.
-For a filter with a capacity of 20,000,000 and a error rate of 0.001, the storage size is approximately 34MB.
-That implies that there are approximately 1.78 bytes (~14 bits) per element.
+For a filter with a capacity of 2,000,000 and a error rate of 0.001, the storage size is approximately 3.4MB.
+That implies that there are approximately 1.8 bytes (~14 bits) per element.
 The number of bits per element is as a result of the number of hash functions, which is derived from the capacity and the error rate.

-In comparison, adding 2 million key/value pair to a boltdb uses a storage size of about 128MB (134 bytes per pair).
+In comparison, adding 2 million elements (with a singly byte value) to a boltdb database uses a storage size of about 108MB (113 bytes per pair).

 **Scalable Bloom Filters**

-The scalable bloom filter initialized with a capacity of 2,000,000 and a error rate of 0.001, when grown to a capacity of 20,000,000, the total storage size is approximately 37.3MB.
+A scalable bloom filter initialized with a capacity of 2,000,000 and an error rate of 0.001, when grown to a capacity of 20,000,000, the total storage size is approximately 37.3MB.

 ### Installation